The only Montreal 3 day itinerary you need (by a local)

 Le Plateau-Mont-Royal

 South of Mile End, there is a pretty and fun neighbourhood, Plateau Mont-Royal.
 It has photogenic twirling iron staircases and cute houses full of colours.
 Along Mont-Royal Avenue you will have quirky shops and third-wave coffee shops.
 Stroll around the iconic Main, Boulevard Saint-Laurent for the best murals.
-The neighbourhood has become Little Paris with all the new French comers.
+The neighbourhood has become Little Paris with all the new Frenchcomers.
 In the Summer you can stroll in the Mont-Royal Street Festival.
 Then, head to Parc Laurier to have a picnic, this municipal park is full of lush trees.

 Where to eat in the Plateau

 Your first foodie stop in this neighbourhood should be Schwartz’s Deli for the must-try smoked meat.
 In the Plateau, you should head to Bily Kun, a Czech bar with Czech beers and a great cocktail list.
 Restaurant L’Express is one of the best restaurants for timeless steak and fries.
-If you are going in the morning your first stop should be Hof Kelsten, they have the best croissants and the best chocolate babka.
+If you are going in the morning your first stop should be Hof Kelsten, they have one of the best croissants and the best chocolate babka.

 Day 3: Olympic stadium + downtown + Quartier des spectacles